 For those interested in the process from raw "buckyballs" to Buckminsterfullerene in extra virgin olive oil, what follows is our method of producing it.
-This article is regularly updated to reflect our impriving production process.
+This article is regularly updated to reflect our improving production process.

-We buy 99.5% pure C60 from Solaris in Canada.
+vendors who sell impure C60 or from the Chinese-owned-and-operated SES.
 The substance looks like a coarse black powder.

+more effective than a magnetic- or overhead stirrer.
 We vacuum-dry Solaris' c60 to 99.95%.
 That way you we are 100% certain that the final product is bona-fide.
 We only purchase from reputable vendors in North America, since there are scammers selling C60 as well.

 Then comes the mixing stage.
 C60 doesn't dissolve in water at all, and it is only very poorly soluble in edible oils such as olive oil, the oil used in the original c60 rat study.